-MIAMI – A California man suspected of causing a bomb hoax at a downtown Miami building that houses the Israeli and German consulates has been indicted by a federal grand jury.
+MIAMI – A federal grand jury has indicted a man suspected of causing a bomb hoax at a downtown Miami building that houses the Israeli and German consulates.

 Federal prosecutors said Friday that 52-year-old William Rolland of Auburn, Calif., has been formally charged with one count of conveying a false bomb threat.
 If convicted, he faces up to five years in prison.